Essential guide to setting up an office

 2. Setting up your communications

 The analogue phone system is being switched off at the end of 2025.
-From September 2023, all new phone systems will be digital.
+Since September 2023, all new phone systems have been digital.

 Make sure you have enough telephone lines and extensions